ConsoleCurious/DFIR_Scripts/README.md

 **Email_Headers_Extractor_msg.py**: This Python script recursively searches for .msg email files in a specified directory and its subdirectories.
 It extracts the email headers from each file, along with the file name and path.
 The output is saved to a CSV file.

 **Recursive_File_Metadata_Enumeration.ps1**: This PowerShell script recursively scans a specified directory to collect detailed metadata about each file, including the file's path, name, size, creation and modification times, owner, and MD5 hash.
 The collected information is exported to a CSV file for analysis or reporting, making it useful for auditing, forensic investigations, or file management tasks.

+**Enumerate_SMB_shares.ps1**: This PowerShell script enumerates all SMB shares on a system and retrieves the access permissions for each share.
+It then exports the information to a CSV file.